Carlos Palau

-Carlos Palau (born March 4, 1959) is a Spanish former racing driver.
+Carlos Palau Mallol (born March 4, 1959) is a Spanish former racing driver.

-He started racing in motorbikes switching to cars in 1986 racing at Spanish Renault Turbo Cup.
+Palau started racing in motorbikes switching to cars in 1986 racing at Spanish Renault Turbo Cup.

 He had a long term relation with Ford working in the development of the Mondeo 4x4 FIA II supertourer.

 He joined Ford UK team in 1994 FIA Supertouring World Championship at Donington.

-He raced 3 times in 24 Hours of Le Mans winning GT Class in 1994 with Porsche.
+He raced three times in 24 Hours of Le Mans winning GT Class in 1994 with Porsche.

-In GT Class he raced with big brands as Ferrari, Porsche, Lamborghini, Lister and Saleen.
+In GT Class, he raced with big brands as Ferrari, Porsche, Lamborghini, Lister and Saleen.

-With Saleen he won the Spanish GT2 Championship in 1999 and Spanish GT Championship in 2001.
+With Saleen, he won the Spanish GT2 Championship in 1999 and Spanish GT Championship in 2001.

 Carlos Palau.
 GT Winner 24 Hours of Le Mans 1994.
 Porsche 911 RSR.